-Jay would not indulge him.
-Glass shook his head.
+He would not indulge the copy by asking.
+Finally Glass shook his head.
 “I want to know.
-Are you staying because of your car, or — for something else.”
+Are you staying in this town to fix your car, or — something else?”

-Glass removed the sunglasses, stared at him with those small pale eyes.
+Glass removed the sunglasses and stared out of those small pale eyes.
 “Will you stay longer?
 Or just move on.”

-Glass raised a hand, as if to cut him off.
-His face was rigid as ever, his tapered red hair standing on end.
-Something bright flashed for a moment in his gaze.
+Glass raised a hand to cut him off.
+His face was rigid; the tapered red hair stood on end.
+Something bright flashed in his gaze.

-“I’ll pay what you owe at Mixon’s,” he said.
-“Whatever you haven’t saved up yet.
-I’ll give it to you — if you leave now.
+“I’ll pay what you owe Mixon’s,” he said quietly.
+“Whatever you haven’t saved up, I’ll give you — if you leave now.
 Don’t come back.
-Forget this town.”
+Forget this place.”

-Glass cut him off again with a motion of his hand.
-“I’ll give you a week.”
-He reached in his pocket and pulled out a wad of bills.
-“This ought to cover it.
+“I’ll give you a week.” he pulled a wad of bills from his crisp front pocket.
+“This outta cover it.
 After the week, you’re gone.”

 Jay took the money.
 The cop nodded, gave only the hint of a satisfied smirk.
-Turned and headed for his squad car.
+He turned and climbed into the squad car.

-Now he could breathe better.
+Now Jay could breathe better.
 What had he done?
 What would he tell her?
-He could barely think as Ira Glass drove away.
+He could barely think as Ira Glass began to drive away.